-- 1.1 This report forms the draft Strategic Environmental Assessment (SEA) of the Sutton St. Nicholas Neighbourhood Development Plan (NDP) to be published in November 2015. - 1.2 The Sutton St. Nicholas NDP proposes two site allocations as well as expecting windfall sites to come forward to meet the growth required in Policies RA1 and RA2 of the Herefordshire Local Plan (Core Strategy).
+1.1 This report forms the draft Strategic Environmental Assessment (SEA) of the Sutton St. Nicholas Neighbourhood Development Plan (NDP).

+1.2 The Sutton St. Nicholas NDP proposes two site allocations as well as expecting windfall sites to come forward to meet the growth required in Policies RA1 and RA2 of the Herefordshire Local Plan (Core Strategy).
 The NDP will also provide general policies for guiding future development across the parish as a whole.